awsdocs/amazon-sns-developer-guide/doc_source/simulate-issue-replay-events-for-recovery.md

-# Step 4: To Simulate an Issue and Replay Events for Recovery<a name="simulate-issue-replay-events-for-recovery"></a>
+# Step 4: To simulate an issue and replay events for recovery<a name="simulate-issue-replay-events-for-recovery"></a>

-## Step 1: To Enable the Simulated Issue and Send a Second API Request<a name="enable-simulated-issue-send-second-api-request"></a>
+## Step 1: To enable the simulated issue and send a second API request<a name="enable-simulated-issue-send-second-api-request"></a>

 1. Sign in to the [AWS Lambda console](https://console.aws.amazon.com/lambda/)\.